 Whether you want unique, trendy or classic glasses, we have the most diverse product line in this area.
 We offer the finest quality frames in titanium, stainless steel, standard metal, plastic materials and drill mounts.
 Styles are available in sizes from infant to adult.
 We also carry sunglasses, sport frames, safety glasses and swim goggles & masks – to accommodate your unique prescription, lifestyle, occupation and hobbies.

 Iowa Eye Center Optical extends a year warranty and a 100% satisfaction guarantee on your choice of frames.
 If you are not fully satisfied, we will exchange your frame one time in the first 60 days.
+Some exclusions apply.